R4INN/llmcord/README.md

 ...Or use any other OpenAI compatible API server.

+### Stable Diffusion Image Generation
+- Generate images using Stable Diffusion via the A1111 API.
+- Use the `/imagine` command to generate images with various parameters.
+- Check the generation queue status with `/queue`.
+- Monitor the progress of the current generation with `/progress`, including live previews.

 ### And more:
 - Supports image attachments when using a vision model (like gpt-4.1, claude-3, llama-4, etc.)
 - Supports text file attachments (.txt, .py, .c, etc.)